 It can also represent the natural “threes” in life: past, present, future, beginning, middle, end, or earth, water, sky.

 Viking Axe Tattoos

 For the Viking lifestyle, an axe is essential.

-It could be used as a weapon but was more commonly used in farming.
+It was more commonly used in farming.

 Viking axe tattoos tend to represent bravery, honor, and industriousness.

 A troll cross would be worn or placed above a door for protection against naughty trolls or manipulative/evil spells.